 Add the ground masala paste and fry for a minute.

-Now add salt and thin coconut milk and cover the chicken till it’s tender.
+Now add salt, thin coconut milk and cover the chicken till it’s tender.

-Add tomato puree and tamarind paste and cook for 2-3 minutes.
+Add tomato puree, tamarind paste and cook for 2-3 minutes.

-Add the thick coconut milk and switch off the heat.
+Add the thick coconut milk, give it a mix and switch off the heat.

 Kori Rotti Recipe